Mick Moon: Early life and First World War

-Though the Australians were successful the British advance on Moon’s left, had been less so, making the 58/Bn’s third objective impossible in daylight.
+Though the Australians were successful the British advance on Moon's left, had been less so, making the 58/Bn's third objective impossible in daylight.
 Moon was hit again, but because of the situation on the left, refused to leave the field.
 After sitting down for a brief rest he convened a conference with two other 58/Bn lieutenants.
 In the process of reorganising the remaining troops, Moon was hit again – his jaw was broken and twelve teeth were shattered.
 It was not until the new position was secure that Moon was assisted to the rear.
 After nightfall, the Australians took control of the vital crossroads to complete the difficult assignment.
 Three hundred yards of the Hindenburg Line and its strongpoints had been taken: five machine-guns, three flame-throwers, two bomb-throwing machines, and 186 prisoners, mostly trapped by Moon and fifteen or so of his platoon, had been captured.

-In Elliott’s account of the battle, 'Mickey' Moon monopolised the superlatives.
+In Elliott's account of the battle, "Mickey" Moon monopolised the superlatives.
 Once he had doubted if Moon had the makings of an officer, but carrying on with his jaw broken and three other wounds as well was exceptional gallantry, and Elliott submitted his name for the VC.
-Moon was the only member of the 15th Brigade to be awarded the Victoria Cross.
+Moon was the only member of the 15th Brigade to be awarded the VC.
+The citation for his VC appeared in The London Gazette in June 1917 and reads as follows:

-Lieutenant Moon's immediate objective was a position in advance of a hostile trench, and then against the trench itself, after the capture of which it was intended that his men should co-operate in a further assault.
-Although wounded in the initial advance, he reached the first objective, but was again wounded in the assault on the trench.
-He nevertheless continued to inspire and encourage his men and captured the trench, but was again wounded when consolidating the position.
-It was not until he was severely wounded for a fourth time that he agreed to retire from the fight.
-He later achieved the rank of captain.

-His Victoria Cross which he received from King George V at an investiture at Buckingham Palace is displayed at the Australian War Memorial.
+Moon, who later reached the rank of captain, received his VC from King George V at an investiture at Buckingham Palace in August, having by then recovered from his wounds.
+The medal is now displayed at the Hall of Valour at the Australian War Memorial.